What I do

 Buy the right level of intervention.

 Start with the decision session if you still need clarity.
 If the stack is the real problem, the next move is the audit.
-Builds, retainers, and field production work only come after there is a clear reason to move.
+Builds, retainers, category-development work, and field production only come after there is a clear reason to move.

 Best fit